laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 `0("2013-10-23T21:52:23Z")` in Deterministic Encoding as that is the shortest form.
-However, they carry additional semantics that may be incidental or intentional (the Mail from which this date/time example was taken originated from California, which then was at a time zone the time offset of which is expressed by the `-07:00`).
+However, they carry additional semantics that may be incidental or intentional (the e-mail message from which this date/time example was taken originated from California, which then was at a time zone the time offset of which is expressed by the `-07:00`).
 Whether the first two are exactly equivalent or not is the subject of